Britain's FTSE pulls back from 11-month closing high

-LONDON, July 19 (Reuters) - Britain's top share index steadied on Tuesday, easing back from an 11-month closing high, with mining stocks dropping after a production update from Rio Tinto.
+LONDON, July 19 (Reuters) - Britain's top share index fell on Tuesday, easing back from an 11-month closing high, with miners dropping after a production update from Rio Tinto.

 "Growth in iron ore output decelerated from 13 percent year-on-year in Q1 to 8 percent in Q2 but production growth accelerated in bauxite, aluminium and also copper, which will do little to ease the market's fears that key commodities could remain glutted for some time to come," said Russ Mould, Investment Director at AJ Bell, in a note.